scaralbi/scaralbi.github.io/notes/notes.md

 title: Notes
 description: A catalogues of notes
 ---
-## Lecture notes, practicals and other PDF documents
+*Webfill page where I dump all my lecture notes, practicals and other PDF documents that I consider worth sharing.*

 # Biology, Molecular Biology and Genetics